nouyang/janson299r/wk1/README.md

+#
+closeall()
+workspace()

+# Todo

+add types to all the functions, so they throw intelligible messages if you put in the wrong types

 # About

 This is a "dirty code" repository for my work on my 299r (semeseter-long rotation) with Prof. Lucas Janson.